 (g) Observation of public behavior by identifiable individuals (e.g., in a classroom, in a mall).

 "Research investigator" or "investigator" means any faculty, staff, or student member of the University of Central Oklahoma Campus who engages in any research activity involving the use of human subjects.
 Please note that there are exceptions for educational activities.
-See the policy on student research for specific details.
+See the Appendix D for specific details.